 A legal studies degree can prepare students for a wide variety of career paths.
 A legal studies degree program teaches students to research, communicate, write, solve problems and think critically, analytically and logically.
 Students learn about topics such as law, philosophy and history.
 After graduation, students can apply for entry-level positions or further their education.
 Learners can pursue many legal studies degree jobs both in the legal field and outside of it.

 Enter into the exciting world of law and become a voice for the people as a paralegal or legal assistant.
-Rather than defending in court as a lawyer, you will be the bridge that connects the people to a lawyer and allow their case to be heard.
+Rather than defending people in court as a lawyer, you will be the bridge that connects people to a lawyer and allows their cases to be heard.

-MWCC’s associate’s degree program in Legal Studies will show you how to navigate both the challenges and opportunities of many legal settings to find success in your career.
-You will be prepared to enter into the legal assisting field after your graduate and begin working on the side of justice.
+MWCC’s associate degree program in Legal Studies will show you how to navigate both the challenges and opportunities of many legal settings to find success in your career.
+You will be prepared to enter into the legal assisting field after you graduate and begin working on the side of justice.

 Start Your Career Right Away

-After you earn your associate’s degree in Legal Studies, you will be ready to enter the legal assisting field in an entry-level position.
+After you earn your associate degree in Legal Studies, you will be ready to enter the legal assisting field in an entry-level position as a paralegal or legal assistant.
 This program is intended for immediate career entry, but you can pursue further education on MWCC’s LAS Pre-Law degree track to increase your potential job placement or continue into law school.

 Be in Demand as a Paralegal

-In the north-central MA area, paralegals and legal assistants make an average of $55,000* a year with an associate’s degree!
+In the north-central MA area, paralegals and legal assistants make an average of $55,000 a year with an associate degree!
 Your degree from MWCC will give you strong computer skills and a solid background in legal studies, so your skillset will help you find a job fast in this growing market.
-The legal assisting career field is expected to grow 15%* over the next ten years.

 Learn the Language of Law